-It aims to take marketing back to its roots, thus focuses on a human to human connection.
+It aims to take marketing back to its roots, thus focusing on a human-to-human connection.

 Outreach marketing is all about reaching out to the right people at the right time.

 And what better channel to do that than some good ol’ classic email?

 The Phases of Email Outreach

 There are some specific steps you should follow if you want to take significant results and reach your end goal.
 The outreach process requires the following 3 phases:

 First things first, you need a list with people on your hands.
 There are two cases when it comes to your target audience:

 - You are targeting to your existing customers, so you already have the leads but in a bad state (i.e. dormant, disengaged, leaking to competition).

 - You are targeting to a new audience, so you have to find leads from scratch.
 This means you have to spend some time deciding: